intermine/im-docs/docs/intermine/upgrade.md

 ## Pre-InterMine 2.0 Upgrade Instructions

-To pull changes in your local repository and merge them into your working files:
+To pull changes in your local repository and merge them into your working files, use this command:

 ```bash
 $ git pull upstream